skip to navigationskip to main content

 A director loan account can be used to by the director to record expenses.
 In particular a director will tend to pay out directly for small expenses.
 Often they will end up with a small bag of expense receipts.
 They could be asked to complete a staff expense form, similar to any other employees.

-However if the expenses are in order and if the bookkeeping staff get confident with the entry of ‘spend money’ transactions it can be alot easier to treat the Director Loan account as though it were another bank account.
-Again you can use ‘credit card’ account types for these sorts of purposes.
+However if the expenses are in order and if the bookkeeping staff get confident with the entry of ‘spend money’ transactions it can be allot easier to treat the Director Loan account as though it were another bank account.
+Again you can use ‘credit card’ account types for these sorts of purposes (s455).

-If these turn into debtors at a year end then special corporation taxes can become due.
+If these turn into a debtor at a year end then special corporation tax can become due.
 You therefore need to reconcile these just as if they were a bank account.

 Back to Top